Achievable logoAchievable logo

 AP tip:

-Don’t forget the chain rule!
-If the problem requests the derivative of y with respect to x, then every time you differentiate a term involving y, always multiply by y′ or dxdy immediately after.
+Don’t forget the chain rule.
+If the problem asks for the derivative of y with respect to x, then every time you differentiate a term involving y, multiply by y′ or dxdy immediately.

-On the AP exam, expect to apply implicit differentiation to identify tangent lines to curves.
+On the AP exam, you’ll often use implicit differentiation to identify tangent lines to curves.

 1. Horizontal tangent lines occur when dxdy=0.
 More specifically,